shoaibatmaca/shoaibatmaca/readme.md

 ### 👨‍💻 About Me

-I’m a backend-focused software engineer with expertise in building scalable, maintainable systems using **Django**, **Django REST Framework**, and modern backend tools.
+I’m a backend-focused software engineer building scalable, maintainable systems using **Django**, **Django REST Framework**, and modern backend tools.

 - 🔧 Experienced in building admin panels, background task systems, and API-first platforms
 - ⚙️ Hands-on with **Celery**, **Redis**, **Docker**, and **microservice-based architectures**